jtmeneses707/ECS189L-Final/ProjectDocument.md

 **Platform and InputStyle**

 Our Project supports Unity Game version 2021.1.0f1 for MAC and Windows platforms.
 The main input style chosen was keyboard and mouse.
-However, only a keybord is needed to be able to use all inputs as seen above.
+However, only a keyboard is needed to be able to use all inputs as seen above.

 **Implementation**